Donna Troy

-Donna Troy is a superheroine appearing in American comic books published by DC Comics.
-She is the original Wonder Girl and later temporarily adopts another identity, Troia.
-Created by Bob Haney and Bruno Premiani, she first appeared in The Brave and the Bold #60 (July 1965).
-Donna has been commonly featured in stories involving the Teen Titans, which she originally joined during their second adventure and is since depicted as a founding member of the team.
+Donna Troy is a superhero appearing in American comic books published by DC Comics.
+She is the original Wonder Girl, and later temporarily adopts another alias, Troia.
+Created by Bob Haney and Bruno Premiani, she first appeared in The Brave and the Bold #60 (July 1965) as Wonder Woman's younger sister and protégée, joining the Teen Titans during their second adventure.
+Donna has been commonly featured in stories involving the Titans, initially a group of superhero sidekicks which included Robin (Dick Grayson), Kid Flash (Wally West), and Aqualad (Garth), and is typically depicted as a founding member of the team.

 Donna has appeared in numerous cartoon television shows and films.
-She makes her live adaptation debut in the DC Universe and HBO Max series Titans, played by Conor Leslie in the first, second, and third seasons.
+She made her live adaptation debut in the DC Universe/HBO Max series Titans, played by Conor Leslie.